 In this blog, you will find the remaining industries which can be a good bet from VR perspective, industrial projections for VR, and challenges you might've to face if you're planning to spend heaps of resources in this booming technology.

 Let's hop onto it.

 Google, Sony, Samsung, and Facebook may not be the big players in the event space, but their active participation will strongly validate the technology resulting in cutting back the cost of devices.
 The hallmark of VR has reportedly become a fundamental unit of events.
-Organizers will be challenged consistently to deliver fresh and exciting experiences such as AR and VR in order liven up the spirit of event.
-As we’ve arrived in the age of millennials, the attendees for major events are getting younger.
-The involvement of millennial is going to increase and it will be getting more difficult day-by-day to capture the attention of younger slot.
-VR and AR is one such medium that can ensure millennial’s attention and keep them hooked.
-Corporate meetings are about to take a giant leap, too as they will be soon seen moving from conference rooms and speaker phones to mobilized virtual meetings.
+Organizers will be challenged consistently to deliver fresh and exciting experiences such as AR and VR in order to liven up the spirit of the event.
+As we've arrived at the age of millennials, the attendees for major events are getting younger.
+The involvement of millennials is going to increase and it will be getting more difficult day-by-day to capture the attention of younger slots.
+VR and AR are one such medium that can ensure millennial's attention and keep them hooked.
+Corporate meetings are about to take a giant leap, too as they will be soon seen moving from conference rooms and speakerphones to mobilized virtual meetings.

 Now that we're done with leading sectors where you can put your money into when it comes to investing in VR technology, let's move on to some industrial projections for this sector.

 Industrial Projections for VR - A Billion Dollar Niche